 Old Waverly offer stay and play packages in villas and cottages with sensibly priced guest green fees.
 Host to the 1999 US Women’s Open when Juli Inkster took the field apart to win by five strokes.
 Old Waverly also saw the University of Mississippi women's golf coach Meghan Bolger capture the 2006 U.S. Women's Mid-Amateur title, so there is no doubting the pedigree of Old Waverly Golf Club.

-club has been chosen to host the US Women’s Amateur championship in
+club hosted the U.S. Women’s Amateur championship in

 The 30-year young Old Waverly Golf Club first pole vaulted itself onto the world stage when it hosted the 1999 LPGA U.S. Women’s Open.
 In 2019, this Jerry Pate and late Bob Cupp design will welcome the U.S. Women’s Amateur Championship.
 Big credentials indeed and certainly worthy of all the accolades bestowed as being one of the best courses in Mississippi.

 This mature well-treed layout is a unique combination of parkland, lakes and links-styles all in one.
 You are faced with either a lake or a grassy wetland on every hole so control versus distance here is paramount here.
 Adding to the difficulty, the large greens are fast and firm making it tough to stop your approach shots.
 However, the conditioning is fabulous, and the powder white soft sand bunkers are extremely consistent.

 The first hole starts from an elevated tee to a tight well-tree lined fairway.
 A pond comes into play on the right on your approach so keep left and watch your ball funnel back toward the centre of the green.

 The 5th is a sharp dogleg right that requires a straight drive then a short iron to an elevated green. #6 is mid length par-4 over a creek that runs diagonally across the middle – very picturesque indeed.